Competencies Main Areas

 • Review student feedback about the advising experience to enhance advising

-• Engage in on-going assessment and development of the advising practice focusing on first-generation, low-income, and racially minoritized student populations
+• Engage in on-going assessment and development of advising practices focusing on strategies to decrease the opportunity gap for first-generation, low-income, and racially minoritized students